ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 120 minutes.
 Now at 92% on WDB!
 More UI changes to go and then I'll be able to deploy it and complete the course.

 **Thoughts**: Thankful the TA Ian added more course content!

+### Day 89: May 6th, 2017

+**Today's Progress**: Coded for 95 minutes.
+Added Google Maps API.
+I want to add autocomplete to the input field though.

+**Thoughts**: This is pretty cool!
+Nervous but excited to read docs on how to add autocomplete feature.